Vehicle-to-grid: Delft University of Technology

 Prof. Dr. Ad van Wijk, Vincent Oldenbroek and Dr. Carla Robledo, researchers at Delft University of Technology, in 2016 conducted research on V2G technology with hydrogen FCEVs.
 Both experimental work with V2G FCEVs and techno-economic scenario studies for 100% renewable integrated energy and transport systems were done, using hydrogen and electricity as energy carriers.
-They modified a Hyundai ix35 FCEV to deliver up to 10 kW DC Power while maintaining road ready.
+A Hyundai ix35 FCEV was modified to deliver up to 10 kW DC power while maintaining road readiness.
 With Accenda they developed a V2G unit converting the vehicle's DC power into 3-phase AC power and injecting it into the grid.
 The Future Energy Systems Group tested whether FCEVs could offer frequency reserves.

 University of Delaware

 Kempton, Advani, and Prasad conducted V2G research.
 Kempton published articles on the technology and the concept.

-An operational implementation in Europe was conducted via the German government-funded MeRegioMobil project with Opel as vehicle partner and utility EnBW providing grid expertise.
+An operational implementation in Europe was conducted through the German government-funded MeRegioMobil project with Opel as vehicle partner and utility EnBW providing grid expertise.
 Other investigators are the Pacific Gas and Electric Company, Xcel Energy, the National Renewable Energy Laboratory, and, in the United Kingdom, the University of Warwick.

 In 2010, Kempton and Poilasne co-founded Nuvve, a V2G solutions company.
 The company formed industry partnerships and implemented V2G pilot projects on five continents.

 Lawrence Berkeley National Laboratory

 Lawrence Berkeley National Laboratory developed V2G-Sim, a simulation platform used to model spatial and temporal driving and charging behavior of individual PEVs on the grid.
 Its models investigate the challenges and opportunities of V2G services, such as modulation of charging time and charging rate for peak demand response and utility frequency regulation.
 Preliminary findings indicated that controlled V2G service can provide peak-shaving and valley-filling services to balance daily electric load and mitigate the duck curve.
 Uncontrolled vehicle charging was shown to exacerbate the duck curve.

-V2G-Sim reported that V2G would have minor battery degradation impacts on PEVs as compared to cycling losses and calendar aging.
-Assuming daily V2G service from 7PM to 9PM at a charging rate of 1.440 kW, the incremental capacity losses over ten years were 2.68%, 2.66%, and 2.62%.
+V2G-Sim reported that, assuming daily V2G service from 7pm to 9pm at a charging rate of 1.440 kW over ten years, V2G would have minor battery degradation impacts on PEVs compared with cycling losses and calendar aging, incremental capacity losses being 2.68%, 2.66%, and 2.62% respectively.